newrelic/newrelic-quickstarts/CONTRIBUTING.md

 #### Schema Validation

 One of the required checks is ensuring that submitted packs and their components are valid.
-To be valid, a configuration file needs to have all required fields filled out, with all fields having appropriate values. choreThe schemas for those checks live in [utils/schemas](../utils/schemas).
+To be valid, a configuration file needs to have all required fields filled out, with all fields having appropriate values.
+The schemas for those checks live in [utils/schemas](./utils/schemas).

 ## Using Conventional Commits